Killing of journalists in the Gaza war

 Portrait of photojournalist Fatima Hassouna, by Andrea Ebert.
 On 16 April 2025, she and ten members of her family, including her pregnant sister, were killed by an Israeli missile.
 Fatima Hassouna was the protagonist of the documentary Put Your Soul on Your Hand and Walk.

-The killing of journalists in the Gaza war, overwhelmingly Palestinians killed by Israel, along with other acts of violence against journalists, marks the deadliest period for journalists in the Israeli–Palestinian conflict since 1992 and the single deadliest conflict for journalists in all known conflicts in the history of the world, according to the Costs of War Project.
-According to the United Nations, the number of Palestinian journalists killed by Israel since the start of the war stood at 242 by 11 August 2025.
-On the other hand, the Committee to Protect Journalists (CPJ) reported that 192 journalists, at least 184 of them Palestinian, had been killed by Israel as of 10 August 2025 while the International Federation of Journalists (IFJ) reported the killing of at least 180 Palestinian journalists and media workers by Israel as of 11 August 2025.
+According to the United Nations, the number of Palestinian journalists killed by Israel since the start of the Gaza war stood at 242 by 11 August 2025.
+On the other hand, the Committee to Protect Journalists (CPJ) reported that 192 journalists, at least 184 of them Palestinian, had been killed by Israel as of 10 August 2025.
+The International Federation of Journalists (IFJ) reported the killing of at least 180 Palestinian journalists and media workers by Israel as of 11 August 2025.
 A July 2024 count by the Gaza Government Media Office placed the number of Palestinian journalists killed by Israel at 160.
 By January 2025, Israel had reportedly killed 42 more Palestinian journalists to raise this number to 202, and by July 2025, it had reportedly killed 15 more journalists to raise the number to 217.
 An aggregation of data from multiple sources, including from the CPJ and the IFJ, which listed the names of all journalists hitherto reported to have been killed by Israel concluded that, by 11 August 2025, Israel had killed up to 274 journalists, with 269 of them Palestinian.

 The head of the Committee to Protect Journalists stated in 2024, "Israel's war on Gaza is more deadly to journalists than any previous war".
 Israeli airstrikes additionally damaged or destroyed an estimated 48 media facilities in Gaza.
 Reporters Without Borders has reported that the Israeli army intentionally targeted Palestinian journalists.
 The Guardian stated that contrary to international law, Israel had targeted Hamas-affiliated Palestinian journalists despite their non-involvement in combat, thus disputing Israel's denial of targeting journalists.
 In 2023, nearly 75% of journalists killed worldwide were Palestinians who had died in Israel’s war in Gaza.
 According to the Committee to Protect Journalists, Israel was the second worst country in the world for allowing the murderers of journalists to go unpunished.
+In December 2025, Reporters Without Borders declared Israel as the biggest killer and "the worst enemy" of journalists of 2025, with nearly half of all journalists who were killed of that year, were murdered by the IDF.

 UNESCO awarded its 2024 World Press Freedom Prize to the Palestinian journalists of Gaza.